-As at March 31, 2011, the benefit of the U.S. tax loss carryforwards in the amount of \$1.6 million and the U.S. deferred tax asset resulting from differences between the financial reporting and tax bases of assets and liabilities have not been recognized due to the uncertainty of the realization of the benefit of the U.S. operational losses and the reversal of the differences between the financial reporting and tax bases of the assets and liabilities in the foreseeable future.
-If the Company were to recognize all unrecognized deferred tax assets at March 31, 2011, profits would increase by \$2.9 million (December 31, 2010 - \$2.9 million, January 1, 2010 - \$2.5 million).
+At December 31, 2011, the benefit of the U.S. tax loss carryforwards in the amount of \$1.6 million and the U.S. deferred tax asset resulting from differences between the financial reporting and tax bases of assets and liabilities have not been recognized due to the uncertainty of the realization of the benefit of the U.S. operational losses and the reversal of the differences between the financial reporting and tax bases of the assets and liabilities in the foreseeable future.
+If the Company were to recognize all unrecognized deferred tax assets at December 31, 2011, net income would have increase by \$3.1 million (December 31, 2010 - \$2.7 million).

-As March 31, 2011, there was no recognized deferred tax liability (December 31, 2010 - \$nil, January 1, 2010 - \$nil) for taxes that would be payable on the undistributed earnings of the Company's subsidiaries.
-The Company has determined that undistributed income of its subsidiaries would not be distributed in the foreseeable future.
+At December 31, 2011, there was no recognized deferred tax liability (December 31, 2010 - \$nil) for taxes that would be payable on the undistributed earnings of the Company's subsidiaries.
+The Company has determined that undistributed earnings of its subsidiaries would not be distributed in the foreseeable future.